 Using command line arguments (see section 2.4), SWI-Prolog can be forced to load files and execute queries for initialisation purposes or non-interactive operation.
-The most commonly used options are -f file or -s file to make Prolog load a file, -g goal to define an initialisation goal and -t goal to define the top-level goal.
+The most commonly used options are -f file or -s file to make Prolog load a file, -g goal to define initialisation goals and -t goal to define the top-level goal.
 The following is a typical example for starting an application directly from the command line.

-'''

 machine% swipl -s load.pl -g go -t halt

-'''

 It tells SWI-Prolog to load load.pl, start the application using the entry point go/0 and -instead of entering the interactive top level- exit after completing go/0.
-The -q may be used to suppress all informational messages.